Selective KV-Cache Sharing to Mitigate Timing Side-Channels in LLM Inference: Evaluation

-As depicted in~\autoref{fig:performance}, all four methods exhibit comparable TTFT on single-request PII workloads, primarily due to the limited opportunity for cache reuse with short, unique queries.However, in multi-turn conversational scenarios (constructed using SharedGPT~\cite{sharegpt-chat} dialogues augmented with pii-masking~\cite{pii-masking} queries to embed privacy-sensitive information), substantial opportunities for prefix reuse emerge, resulting in notable performance variations.
-Specifically, under larger models such as Qwen-235B-A22B and DeepSeek-R1, \systemname significantly reduces the latency overhead associated with full cache isolation—from 50.41\% and 118\% to just 11.74\% and 34.28\%, respectively.
-Finally, in the system prompt scenario (pii-masking requests with a uniform system prompt(approximately 8192 tokens)), \systemname continues to perform effectively, although slightly behind the Public System Prompt method explicitly optimized for this scenario.
-Overall, these results demonstrate that \systemname consistently achieves superior latency performance compared to Cache Partitioning and remains adaptable across diverse real-world use cases.
+\paragraph{\textbf{LLM Inference Latency}} Our primary evaluation metric is \textit{inference latency}, particularly focusing on \textit{TTFT}, since TTFT effectively reflects prefill savings from KV-cache reuse.
+As depicted in~\autoref{fig:performance}, In single-request PII, reuse is scarce; all methods are similar.
+In multi-turn conversational scenarios (constructed using SharedGPT~\cite{sharegpt-chat} dialogues augmented with pii-masking~\cite{pii-masking} queries to embed privacy-sensitive information), substantial opportunities for prefix reuse emerge, resulting in notable performance variations.
+Against full isolation, \systemname\ cuts the extra TTFT overhead from 50.41\% to 11.74\% on Qwen-235B-A22B, and from 118\% to 34.28\% on DeepSeek-R1.
+Finally, in the system prompt scenario (pii-masking requests with a uniform system prompt (approximately 8192 tokens)), \systemname\ continues to perform effectively, although slightly behind the Shared-System-Prompt method explicitly optimized for this scenario.
+Overall, these results demonstrate that \systemname\ consistently achieves superior latency performance compared to Cache-Partition and remains adaptable across diverse real-world use cases.